cdpeters/cfb-analysis/README.md

 ## **Overview of Project**
 The following project analyzes three college football rosters managed individually by three human users (myself and two friends) within the dynasty mode of a video game called EA Sports College Football 25 (CFB 25).
-The goal of the project was to create a tool that helps make the recruiting portion of the game easier by collecting data from different screens within the mode and displaying it in a readily accessible and consistent format.
+The dynasty mode allows for users to play multiple seasons while also participating in roster building through the recruiting process.
+The goal of the project was to create a tool that helps make the recruiting portion of the game easier by collecting data from different screens within the mode for display in a readily accessible and consistent format.

 The result of this effort is an app that allows a user to view a given roster, transform the roster into alternate views, see visualizations related to roster